 Mike Wang:

 I was responsible for all the hardware selection, design, and testing.
-Hardware selection includes selections for the CPU, thermal sensor, batteries, logic switch, various connectors and etc. I designed the PCB board as an interconnect, 3D printed case and BJT power saving switch (ended up not including in the final product).
+Hardware selection includes selections for the CPU, thermal sensor, batteries, logic switch, various connectors and etc. I designed the PCB board as a interconnect, 3D printed case and BJT power saving switch (ended up not including in the final product).
 Testing includes both hardware (testing of the sensor, logic switch, sensor-CPU connection, PCB board connection and 3D printed case compatibility) and software (I2C communication code, human detection algorithm, Wi-Fi connectivity, and website display).
 Along with the hardware, I was responsible for I2C communication coding, ordering parts, reimbursement process and organizing team folder on the collab.
 I also helped Yingxiang with some of the human detection codings, especially with coming up with ideas to compensate for changing room temperature.

 Yingxiang Sun:

 I was responsible for transferring raw data from thermal sensor to public broker after analysis.
 The first task was to collect data from the thermal sensor to CC3200 launch board.
 After that, I developed a human detection algorithm by manipulating temperature data collected from the thermal sensor.
 Then a Boolean signal which represents if people were detected or not and the device serial number would be sent to the public broker through MQTT protocol.
 CC3200 Launchpad sends MQTT datagram every second to guarantee accuracy and timeliness of data.
-Lastly, I made up test plan for this section of the the datapath, also participated test for system integration.
+Lastly, I made up test plan for this section of the datapath, also participated test for system integration.

 Table of Contents